How does the Eggfinder work?

 In addition, if you have a valid FCC Amateur Radio (Ham) license, we have a 70cm version of the Eggtimer Quasar and the Eggfinder LCD receiver available.
 The advantage over the license-free units is that that you get twice the range for the same amount of power (and battery draw), plus there are 300 possible frequency selections.

 We’ve used a number of software programs on the laptop, inclduding Putty just to capture the NMEA serial data stream.
-VisualGPS View is a nice freebie software that can show you your rocket’s track in real-time, it runs on Windows.
-We’ve also used some programs on Android phones/tablets that work well, GPS Rocket Locator and Rocket Tracker are specifically designed for finding rockets, and Bluetooth GPS is a more generic app that we like too.
-For iOS, we like MotionX.
-With iOS you’ll have to manually plug the coordinates into your app, since iOS generally doesn’t support external GPS connections.
+VisualGPS View is a nice freebie software that can show you your rocket’s track and coordinates in real-time, it runs on Windows.
+You can also use Google Earth, but you have to have Internet access at your launch site.

 The general procedure is to capture the NMEA data until it stops streaming, which means that your rocket has landed (although if it’s close enough you still might pick it up on the ground as well).
 You take the last recorded latitude and longitude and set a waypoint in your GPS-enabled phone/tablet’s app, and tell it to navigate to that waypoint.
 With your handheld device, you simply walk up to that waypoint, and your rocket will be right there.